vertok/Greenhouse/README.md

 The project will follow an iterative development approach, with each version building upon the previous one.

--   **Version 1.0:** Focuses on commissioning the initial system and implementing basic temperature logging to the database.
+-   **Version 1.0:** Focuses on commissioning the initial system and implementing basic temperature/humidity logging to the database.
 -   **Subsequent Versions:** Will introduce additional sensors, control features, and enhanced database functionality.

 ## Client